This check watches for build-related events and sends them to Datadog.

-The Teamcity check is packaged with the Agent, so simply install the Agent on your Teamcity servers.
+The Teamcity check is included in the Datadog Agent package, so you don’t need to install anything else on your Teamcity servers.

 Follow Teamcity’s documentation to enable Guest Login.

-conf.d directory.
-See the sample teamcity.yaml for all available configuration options:
+conf.d/ folder at the root of your Agent’s configuration directory.
+See the sample teamcity.d/conf.yaml for all available configuration options:

 init_config: instances: - name: My Website server: teamcity.mycompany.com # server: user:firstname.lastname@example.org # if you set basic_http_authentication to true # basic_http_authentication: true # default is false build_configuration: MyWebsite_Deploy # the internal build ID of the build configuration you wish to track # host_affected: msicalweb6 # defaults to hostname of the Agent's host # is_deployment: true # causes events to use the word 'deployment' in their messaging # ssl_validation: false # default is true # tags: # add custom tags to events # - test